Baya Systems

 Acquisition in 1999

-Stanza Systems is a privately held company that specializes in custom integrated circuit (IC) layout tools for design and manufacturing processes.
-The company also offers a coding platform aimed at addressing complex challenges in coding, culture, and community.
-By providing innovative tools and fostering collaboration among engineers, Stanza Systems supports decision-making and enhances productivity within the engineering community.
+Stanza Systems is a privately held company that specializes in developing custom integrated circuit (IC) layout tools tailored for design and manufacturing processes.
+The company also offers a coding platform designed to address complex multidimensional challenges related to coding, culture, and community.
+Through its innovative tools and collaborative environment, Stanza Systems enables engineers to work together effectively and make informed decisions, fostering a strong sense of community within the engineering field.

 Gambit Automated Design